miguellobato96/miguellobato96/README.md

 - 👋 Hey, I'm Miguel!
-- 🚀 Dev Student, passionate about problem solving.
+- 🚀 Passionate about problem solving.
 - 💡 On a mission to be a Software Engineer.

 <!---